nisanthchunduru/fairplay/README.md

 # fairplay
-Fairplay is an easy to use rate limited enqueuer for Sidekiq
+Fairplay is a rate limiter for [Sidekiq](https://github.com/mperham/sidekiq)

 ## Installation